SeanDuttonJones/Fibonacci/README.md

 # Fibonacci
-A function in C to generate the Fibonacci Series.
+A function in C to generate the nth Fibonacci number.